• Free shipping on all orders

 This is where things can get a bit technical.
 While the percentages are a useful tool to help see which nutrients make up the contents of each dog food formula, they do not express the quality of the nutrients.
 For instance, just because a brand of dog food can boast that it contains a crude protein minimum of 25% does not mean that the nutrients from that protein are supplied from the healthiest sources.

 It also does not help with comparing different food formulations as it is a percentage by weight and different foods will have different amounts of water.
 So to compare like with like you will need to convert crude fat to dry matter content.
 A kibble food with 11.5% crude fat and 10% moisture will have 12.7% fat by dry matter, DM.
-A tinned food with seemingly less fat 1.9% crude fat and 86% moisture actually has 13.6% fat by dry matter.
+A tinned food with seemingly less fat 1.9% crude fat and 86% moisture has 13.6% fat by dry matter.

 Crude fat does not give you an idea of how many of the calories in the food are derived from the fat vs the other ingredients.
-For this we need to know the ash content of the food and can use a converter to work out the metabolizable energy.
+For this, we need to know the ash content of the food and can use a converter to work out the metabolizable energy.
 If you are trying to help your dog lose weight or gain weight, knowing where the calories are coming from is useful.

 dog showing his paws about to eat dog food